arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/tutorials/user-manual/content.md

 The eight analog input pins can be used through the built-in functions of the Arduino programming language ([`analogRead()` function](https://reference.arduino.cc/reference/en/language/functions/analog-io/analogread/)).

-Please, refer to the [board pinout section](#pinout) of the user manual to find the analog pins on the board:
+Please refer to the [board pinout section](#pinout) of the user manual to find the analog pins on the board:

 - MKR-style connectors: pins `A0`, `A1`, `A2`, `A3`, `A4`, `A5`, and `A6` are accessible thought these connectors.
 - High-Density connectors: pins `A0`, `A1`, `A2`, `A3`, `A4`, `A5`, `A6`, and `A7` are accessible thought these connectors.